article

 Project 5: AI-assisted analysis with verification

 AI can draft SQL, explain errors, suggest charts, summarize findings, and write first-pass stakeholder copy.
-The packet's Data Analyst AI panel records 52.57% augmentation-labeled and 47.43% automation-labeled Claude usage context.
+The sample's Data Analyst AI-usage context records roughly 53% augmentation-style and 47% automation-style usage (Anthropic Economic Index; usage signal, not job-loss data) context.
 That is workflow context, not hiring evidence.

 A strong AI-era project shows the verification path.
 Ask AI for a query or chart idea, then show what was wrong, what you checked, and what you rejected.
 Include the final answer only after the validation.
 The artifact should prove that AI helped speed up analysis but did not own the judgment.